Yin1012/BreakViz/README.md

 # BreakViz

-The goal of BreakViz is to detect possible breakpoints' location in human whole genome sequencing data from MinION
+The goal of BreakViz is to detect possible breakpoints' location in human whole genome sequencing data from MinION and visualize them with by using heatmap.

 ## Installation